Take a few days before or after the Ashes to expand your horizons and get to know our beautiful State.

 The Eyre Peninsula is Australia’s seafood frontier and is renowned as one of the finest fishing areas in Australia.
 The region boasts plentiful and varied catches, and as a result, mouth-watering seafood is certainly on the menu.
 Surfers flock to the Eyre Peninsula’s beautiful beaches, while families can relax and splash in calmer waters.

-The Eyre Peninsula is also the gateway to the Nullarbor – a vast, treeless desert plain, stretching 720 kilometres to West Australian and Perth, where the next Test will be played.
+The Eyre Peninsula is also the gateway to the Nullarbor – a vast, treeless desert plain, stretching 720 kilometres to West Australia and Perth, where the next Test will be played.

 Swimming with sea lions on the Eyre Peninsula